davidsbatista/davidsbatista.net/_posts/2023-07-11-Machine_Learning_in_Production.md

 preview_pic: /assets/images/2023-07-11-Machine_Learning_in_Production.jpg
 ---

-I recently did the Machine Learning Engineering for Production (MLOps) Specialization from Coursera.
+I recently did the Machine Learning Engineering for Production (MLOps) Specialisation from Coursera.
 This blog post aims to give a quick review of the course and detail the topics discussed in the course.
 Overall I can say I did enjoy the course and learn something.